 The distance between each stage isn’t uncomfortable as you don’t ever have to walk very far and the walkways are wide enough for the amount of people flowing to and from each stage.
 The setup is really well thought out, the two bigger stages are far enough apart that there’s no sound interference and the smaller stage outside isn’t overcast by the main stage action in the slightest way.
 Sound metrics aside the festival is absolutely gorgeous and it’s full of different stalls and shops making the walks between stages even more exciting.
 I can guarantee you’ll notice something new or different every time you walk to and from a stage.
 There’s never a dull moment at We The Fest!

 Year after year the organisers put together an eclectic mix of world-acclaimed artists.
-Last year’s edition featured big international names including Phoenix, Dua Lipa, Big Sean, James Bay, ODESZA, alt-J, Lorde and Kodaline.
-I won’t deny I left thinking it would be a pretty difficult lineup to top in 2018.
-Needless to say I was proven wrong as soon as the first wave of artists was announced.
-Warning this line up isn’t for the fainthearted…
+Previous editions have featured big international names including Phoenix, Dua Lipa, Big Sean, James Bay, ODESZA, alt-J, Lorde and Kodaline.
+Each year seems to top the last, you won’t be disappointed by the music entertainment that’s for sure!

 The variety of music in the lineup is always one of the main highlights, you’re likely to stumble upon something new you’ve not heard before.
 And they’ll always have a few acts who are still up and coming so won’t have yet performed in Indonesia (sometimes even in the region) meaning that many of these performances are exclusive to the festival!
 First time performances are unarguably extremely special, so there’s no doubt that there will be some unforgettable moments at We The Fest 2019 for artists and fans alike.